nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **Target user profile**:
 * Gamer who plays competitive games
-* Student in a University
+* Computer Science university student
 * Busy (can only play at specific times based on a weekly schedule)
 * Plays multiple online competitive multiplayer games (e.g., Apex legends, Minecraft, Valorant, etc)
-* Has a group of similar persona gamer friends who like him are busy
+* Has a group of similar persona gamer friends who like him are busy with their computer science university degrees

-University student gamer who is busy but wants to keep track of equally busy friends who want to play online competitive multiplayer games together.
+Computer Science university student gamer who is busy but wants to keep track of equally busy friends who want to play online competitive multiplayer games together.

 **Value proposition**: